deepskies/DeepBench/paper/paper.md

 # Primary Modules

 * Geometry objects: two-dimensional images generated with matplotlib `[@hunterMatplotlib2DGraphics2007b]`.
-The shapes include $_N_$-sided polygons, arcs, straight lines, and ellipses.
+The shapes include $N$-sided polygons, arcs, straight lines, and ellipses.
 They are solid, filled or unfilled two-dimensional shapes with edges of variable thickness.
 * Physics objects: one-dimensional profiles for two types of implementations of pendulums dynamics: one using Newtonian physics, the other using Hamiltonian.
 * Astronomy objects: two-dimensional images generated based on radial profiles of typical astronomical objects.
 The star object is created using the Moffat distribution provided by the AstroPy `[@theastropycollaborationAstropyCommunityPython2013a]` library.
 The spiral galaxy object is created with the function used to produce a logarithmic spiral `[@ringermacherNewFormulaDescribing2009a]`.
 The elliptical Galaxy object is created using the Sérsic profile provided by the AstroPy library.
 Two-dimensional models are representations of astronomical objects commonly found in data sets used for galaxy morphology classification.
 * Image: two-dimensional images  that are combinations and/or concatenations of Geometry or Astronomy objects.
 The combined images are within `matplotlib` meshgrid objects.
 Sky images are composed of any combination of Astronomy objects, while geometric images comprise individual geometric shape objects.